Drag and Drop

 return TRUE;

-• User data was set when the signal and handler was connected.
+xandyare the coordinate of the mouse when released. - User data was set when the signal and the handler were connected.

 Meson.build